helloshowup/gmail_chatbot/README.md

 - "Find any emails mentioning the client meeting scheduled for tomorrow"
 - "Search for emails with the subject containing 'quarterly report'"

+## Streamlit Usage & Best Practices

+The main application `chat_app_st.py` demonstrates Streamlit chat widgets such as `st.chat_message` and `st.chat_input` for conversational interaction.
+Prompt parameters can be tuned via UI controls like sliders, and responses stream back through `st.write_stream` to keep the interface responsive.

+Short-term conversation state lives in `st.session_state`; for long-term or multi-user deployments, store history in external persistence (e.g., an EFS volume or database).
+When running at scale, containerize the app and place it behind a load balancer, applying caching and rate limiting to avoid hitting API quotas.

+Agentic features use structured prompt templates and few-shot tool examples, allowing the chatbot to reason about tasks and self-correct when necessary.

 ## Privacy and Security

 - All email content is processed locally on your machine